Wheelpro spoke length calculator

 With a straight pull hub you have no choice with the cross pattern because it's dictated by the hub design.

-The spoke diameter is used when calculating the elongation of the spoke due to spoke tension.
-The elongation (or spoke stretch) is then taken into account when determining the spoke length.
-When a spoke stretches, it stretches elastically, meaning it returns to its original length once the tension is removed (this note is added for people who think spokes stretch permenantly - in a wheelbuild they don't).
+The spoke diameter is used when calculating the elastic elongation of the spoke due to spoke tension, which is then taken into account when determining the spoke length.

 For a butted (swaged) spoke, use the diameter of the central portion.